 The American Rescue Plan (ARP) Act of 2021 temporarily expands the Child Tax Credit by allowing families to claim the credit regardless of their income level.
 It also increases the maximum amount of the credit to \$3,600 for each child under age 6 and \$3,000 for each child between ages 6 and 17.
-Additionally, the tax credit has been made fully refundable for low-income families.
-Eligible households will begin to receive advance monthly payments of the Child Tax Credit starting in July 2021.
+The 2022 child tax credit will revert back to \$2,000 for each dependent age 17 or younger.
+Congress did not pass an extension of the enhanced benefit, nor an extension of the monthly payments.

-Itemized Deductions
+Itemized Deductions For 2022